“Why am I here? This whole place is a tomb.” (RISING STAR SHINING BRIGHTER WINNER)

-Story Featured in GRAVE 1 in "The Horrorum" , October/November 2012
+Story Featured in GRAVE 1 in "Invalid Item" , October/November 2012

 VOTED FOR TWO CATEGORIES AS A

-“Let’s go over the Trabalhos 1 tonight one more time,” the Spiritual Father said to the thirteen mediums quietly standing around him under the night’s sky.
+“Let’s go over the Trabalhos 1 tonight one more time,” the Spiritual Father, Babalorixa Pai Antonio, said to the thirteen mediums quietly standing around him under the night’s sky.
 “We are in the Old Holy Cemetery with the Director’s permission as a registered Spiritual Center of Rio de Janeiro.
-We come here once a year, to make Offerings to our Chefe de Cabeças 2, especially after new mediums are crowned.
+We come here once a year, to make Offerings to our Chefe de Cabeças 2, especially after our candidate mediums are crowned.
 These Offerings must strictly follow the Center’s rites.
 Remember that according to your seven steps as mediums in my Center, each of you has to follow the Mediums’ Path to Enlightenment Rules.
-All of you know exactly why you are here tonight but I know that as new mediums, you still have fear, and concern in your hearts, fear of the unknown --- even though you deal with the unearthly.
+All of you know exactly why you are here tonight but I know that as candidate mediums, you still have fear, and concern in your hearts, fear of the unknown --- even though you deal with the unearthly.
 Remember, the Offering must be followed step by step, and you will be all alone.
 You are in a cemetery, at night, I know, so be very careful with negative thoughts.
-It is 11:25 p.m. now and in five minutes I’ll ask Seu Sete Encruzilhadas 3 permission to enter his domain.
-I’ll open a cachaça 4 bottle, light a cigar, and offer them to him --- in exchange of his protection to my newbie mediums from whatever is out there; either evil, mischievous or dark.
-You will gather your Offering bags, walk in silence, never look back and find a tombstone of your desire and preference and, respectfully place your Offerings in honor of your Spiritual Head Manager.
+It is 11:25 PM now and in five minutes I’ll ask Seu Sete Encruzilhadas 3 permission to enter his domain.
+I’ll open a cachaça 4 bottle, light a cigar, and offer them to him --- in exchange of his protection to my candidate mediums from whatever is out there; either evil, mischievous beings or the Dark.
+You will gather your Offering bags, walk in silence, never look back, and find a tombstone of your desire and preference, and respectfully place your Offerings in honor of your Spiritual Head Manager.
 Return in exactly one hour.
 May the spirits protect you tonight.
 Go in peace, my children.
 Salve!"
 5

 “It’s time,” Babalorixá 7 Antonio said, after lighting a big cigar and opening a cachaça bottle.
 He walked to a tall cross in the main Cemetery’s crossroad, touched the damp earth seven times and mumbled mysterious Yoruba words in the air; words that seemed to be blown up like tiny multi-colored bubbles.
 He imagined them being carried away to the seven realms of spiritual levels --- forces he knew existed behind the moon, the stars and beyond.
-Rosa Madalena gathered her Offering bag and together with the other mediums, walked past their Spiritual Father in silence, not before solemnly kissing Pai 8 Antonio’s hand, and disappearing into the darkness of a world full of tombs, angel images, photographs, names, dates and dead flowers.
+Rosa gathered her Offering bag and together with the other mediums, walked past their Spiritual Father in silence, not before solemnly kissing Pai Antonio’s hand.
+Disappearing into the darkness, she saw a world of tombs, angel images, photographs, names, dates and dead flowers.
 An old willow tree, which looked like a giant spider, gently shook its branches over them like curtains dancing in an open window --- while they faded away into the cemetery’s foggy night.

 She searched anxiously for ‘her’ tombstone but none looked at her, eager to be part of her unearthly endeavors.
 She saw a big rusty iron gate at a distance, reflected by the shy moon and stood on a tombstone in order to see the crosses and tombs ahead of her.
 When Rosa stepped down she noticed that the tombstone she had just stood on had no name or picture or even a date on it.
 She felt a sudden sadness inside her heart and the hair stood on her arms.
 Not understanding why but simply --- knowing, she decided that was the tombstone she wanted.
 She heard the silence around her and searched into the night’s world.
 No noise, not even the owl’s hoot.
 She saw a candlelight meters ahead, shimmering in the dark like a lighthouse in rough, dark seas, trying to save you from dying, and thought that it was about time she started her Offering.